The Dolittle Books Were Actually Super Problematic

 Advertisement

-In the aptly titled Doctor Dolittle in the Moon, Dolittle goes to the Moon and (among other things) experiences colors that we don’t have on Earth.
+In the aptly titled Doctor Dolittle in the Moon, Dolittle goes to the Moon and (among other things) experiences colours that we don’t have on Earth.
 The books do actually get pretty weird — so the dragon situation in Dolittle isn’t actually that surprising (well, one part of it still is).
-One tragic omission in the film is a whimsical recurring character called “pushmi-pullyu,” a two headed gazelle-slash-unicorn-like creature that Dolittle brings back from Africa in an early book.
+One tragic omission in the film is a whimsical recurring character called “pushmi-pullyu,” a two-headed gazelle-slash-unicorn-like creature that Dolittle brings back from Africa in an early book.

 Some things about Lofting's Doctor Dolittle absolutely need to remain in the past, so thank goodness the makers of Dolittle knew to nix some of the old and add something new.
 But if this movie does well and there's a sequel, know that there's plenty of potential story idea in those texts.
 Maybe we can even get some of that moon stuff.